FreddeLaszlo/mixedmessages/README.md

 # Mixed Message

 A random sentence generator.
-The generator may not make perfect sense, but then it was meant to be silly!
+The generator may not make perfect sense, but then it was meant to be silly! :joy:

 ## How to launch
 Click [here](https://freddelaszlo.github.io/mixedmessages/) to open in your browser.